 It’s also more likely to form on wood and the insulation in your walls than on bricks and cement.
 Many American homes tend to face a mold epidemic at some point.

 A severe infestation can cause permanent damage to your home, eating away at the drywall, floorboards or carpets.
 Even when the mold dies or is removed, it leaves behind stains.
+Mold Removal is thus very necessary.

 The Effects of Mold on Your Health